lev2pr0/bookbot/README.md

 ## Installation

 1. Fork from the ``main`` branch
-2. Download and open .zip of your forked repository
+2. Download and open .zip from your forked repository
 3. Add books as .txt files to ``./books`` folder

 ## Parameter